3.3 Skills forecasting

 On this page

-- The Study network on the labour market and employment (RETEL; Réseau d'étude sur le marché du travail et de l'emploi) is an initiative of the ministry of Labour, Employment and the Social and Solidarity Economy.
+- The Study network on the labour market and employment (RETEL; Réseau d'étude sur le marché du travail et de l'emploi) is an initiative of the Ministry of Labour, Employment and the Social and Solidarity Economy (MTEESS).
 It aims to produce studies from existing data in order to improve the overall knowledge base of the labour market situation.
 The RETEL regularly publishes reports on the labour market and organises annual conferences on relevant issues related to the labour market and employment

-- The Federation of Luxembourgish Industrials (FEDIL; Federation des industriels luxembourgeois) is a multi-sector business federation representing the industry, construction and business services sectors.
-It conducts a bi-annual survey, in the industrial sector and in the sector of information technology and communication, to explore companies' skill needs and to balance the vocational training supply and demand.
+- The Federation of Luxembourgish Industrials (FEDIL; Fédération des Industriels Luxembourgeois) is a multi-sector business federation representing the industry, construction and business services sectors.
+It conducts a bi-annual survey, in both the industrial and information technology and communication sector, to explore companies' skill needs and to balance the vocational training supply and demand.

-Forecasting systems show that most future job opportunities in Luxembourg will require high-level qualifications and that most job opportunities will be for professionals (high level occupations in science, engineering, healthcare, business and teaching) (e.g. CEDEFOP, 2015).
+Forecasting systems show that most future job opportunities in Luxembourg will require high-level qualifications (high level occupations in science, engineering, healthcare, business and teaching) (e.g. CEDEFOP, 2020).

-Labour market and skills forecasting are not used in a systematic way by educational authorities, so that they do not have a direct and systematic impact on the development of school programmes or curricula (European Commission/EACEA/Eurydice, 2016a).
+Labour market and skills forecasting are not used in a systematic way by educational authorities, so that they do not have a direct and systematic impact on the development of school programmes or curricula (Eurydice et al., 2020).